DBR, EMDR, and somatic therapy: a balanced comparison

 1) Do I flood easily?

-If yes, DBR or a very paced somatic approach can be a good match, and stabilisation may come first.
+If yes, DBR or a very carefully paced somatic approach may be a good fit.
+In some cases, stabilisation needs to come first.

-2) Do I have clear target memories I can bring up without overwhelm?
+2) Do I have clear target memories I can bring up without becoming overwhelmed?

-3) Do I feel trauma mainly in my body (tension, pain, shutdown), and struggle to describe it?
+3) Do I feel trauma mainly in my body, and struggle to describe it in words?

-Somatic approaches and DBR can be particularly helpful.
+In that case, somatic approaches and DBR can be especially helpful.

-Often, the best work is integrative: stabilisation + processing + integration.
+Often, the most effective work is integrative: stabilisation, processing, and then integration.

 What I do

-I match the approach to the person — not the other way around.
-That often means:
+I try to match the approach to the person, not the other way around.

 choosing a processing method that fits your nervous system